ahnafzareef/Lidar_Sensor/README.md

 4. Open a serial terminal connected to UART0.
 5. Press the PJ0 button to begin scanning.
 6. Capture the UART output for plotting or conversion into point-cloud data.

-## Notes

-- The scan count and angular resolution can be changed through `NUM_SCANS` and `NUM_ANGLES` in `scanningLogic.c`.
-- A sample `.xyz` file is included in this folder as an example of processed scan output.